 R-7.2/4: The MG is required to support the renegotiations of the security parameters for an existing TLS session.
 The renegotiation behaviour may be defined by the TLS-profile or may be provided by the MGC prior to the actual bearer path coupled TLS session renegotiation.

-Editor’s note (2012-04): The assumption is that the MGC will not be actively involved in the renegotiation procedure..
+NOTE: There is the assumption that the MGC will be not actively involved in the renegotiation procedure.

 R-7.2/5: The MG is required to support the session resume as specified by the TLS RFCs.

 R-7.2/6: The MG is required to support the authentication procedures as specified by the TLS profile.

-R-7.2/7: In case the MG is required to verify a signed certificated received from the remote TLS-endpoint, the list of root certificates is required to be used as defined by the TLS-profile.
+R-7.2/7: In case the MG is required to verify a signed certificated received from the remote TLS endpoint, the list of root certificates is required to be used as associated to the TLS profile.

-Editor’s notes: 1) list of root certificates as part of the TLS profile?
-2) 2012-09 meeting - Comment by SG17 (see LS in AVD-4352, http://wftp3.itu.int/av-arch/avc-site/2009-2012/1209_Bri/AVD-4352.zip ): The term root certificate is not used in X.509.
-A long discussion did not come up with a clear definition of a root entity.
-The term trust anchor is now used for the entity, and the term trust anchor information is used for the information associated with a trust anchor to be placed in relying parties (typically a self-signed certificate).
+NOTE: The "root certificate" concept might be replaced in a future release of this Recommendation by "trust anchor" information, see [b-IETF RFC 5914, b-ITU-T X.509].

 8 Requirements on TLS procedures

 8.1 Selection of the TLS domain